50 Powerful Shona Proverbs and Their Deep Meanings

 Chinoziva ivhu kuti mwana wembeva anorwara

-Proverb meaning only those closest to you truly understand your deep problems or feelings, emphasizing intimacy and proximity for true knowledge, similar to how the ground near a mouse’s nest knows its condition better than outsiders.
+Only those closest to you truly understand your deep problems or feelings, emphasizing intimacy and proximity for true knowledge, similar to how the ground near a mouse’s nest knows its condition better than outsiders.
 It highlights that outsiders often see only the surface, while family or close community members understand the hidden struggles or inner turmoil.
+Literal Meaning: The soil/earth (ivhu) knows (chinoziva) that the baby mouse (mwana wembeva) is sick (anorwara).

+Those who are physically and emotionally close to someone are the ones who truly grasp their internal issues, pain, or challenges.
 Application: It advises against making assumptions about others’ lives and emphasizes the importance of close relationships for understanding reality, as seen during crises like Cyclone Idai where survivors’ voices were most critical.

 Perpetrator vs. Victim: The axe is the instrument that inflicts the harm and is immediately done with the action (it “forgets”).
 The stump, having suffered the damage, carries the marks and the memory of the event indefinitely.